Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 4. Practice your cornering

-Before we go into each of these tips and how you can apply them when driving, we should first devote some of the article to explaining the main differences between a normal car, such as your road car, and a high-performance or even a race car.
+After I go into each of these tips in more detail and discuss how you can apply them when driving, I will go through the main differences between a normal car, such as your road car, and a high-performance or even a race car.

 5 Tips For Driving A High-Performance Car

 This is one of the most important tips, although it is not always possible to implement.
-Whether or not you aim to take your car out on the track regularly, getting some experience with it on a track surface where you can really push it to its limits will teach you a lot about the car, and can undoubtedly make you a better driver.
+Whether or not you aim to take your car out on the track regularly, getting some experience with it on a track surface where you can really push it to its limits will teach you a lot about the car, and it can undoubtedly make you a better driver (plus it’ll be a lot of fun!).

 Do It If You Get The Chance

-If you don’t have a track near you or are unable to afford the fees to take your car out, or for whatever reason you can’t make it, then don’t worry.
+If you don’t have a track near you or are unable to afford the fees to take your car out (it can be pricey), or for whatever reason you can’t make it, then don’t worry.
 This tip is not essential for owning a high-performance car, but it will really help if you are able to put it into practice.
-We advise that you keep your eyes open for possible track day opportunities anyway.
+Keep your eyes open for possible track day opportunities anyway.

 Learn The Limits Of Your Car

 Getting on a track is the best place to put all of the following tips into practice as well.
-You can use your time on the track to find out where the limits of traction lie, how much accelerative power really does lie under your right foot, and how strong the brakes are as well.
-It can prove very useful when you transfer those skills over to the road.
+You can use your time on the track to find out where the limits of traction lie, how much accelerative power really lies under your right foot, and how strong the brakes are as well.
+It can prove very useful when you transfer this knowledge over to the road.

 Aside from that, you may also wish to use your performance car in racing situations.
-We won’t go into the fine details of doing that in this article, however it is worth noting that the best way to prepare for a track situation is by practicing on the track itself.
+I won’t go into the details of doing that in this article, but it is worth noting that the best way to prepare for a track situation is by practicing on the track itself.
 Even if you just plan to try and set some good lap times at your local racetrack, it is worth putting some time in to practice.

 2. Take Things Slowly At First

-This next tip is one that you will need to put into practice at the track, and anywhere else you drive your new high-performance car.
+This next tip is one that you will need to put into practice at the track and anywhere else you drive your new high-performance car.
 As with learning anything new, you need to take things slowly.
-This allows you to take more in of what you are learning, and thus allows you to learn things faster, although it may not seem that way at first.
+This allows you to take more in of what you are learning, and it allows you to learn things faster – although it may not seem that way at first.

 Have Patience

-This applies to every aspect of the learning process, from the gear changes with the paddles to the braking zones that are now probably much shorter than they would be on your road car.
-It is going to be quite difficult to get used to the car when you first start driving it, and if you try and go too fast too soon, you may struggle to control the car or could even damage it.
+This applies to every aspect of the learning process, from the gear changes with the paddles (more on that later) to the braking distances that are now probably much shorter than they would be on your road car.
+It is going to be quite difficult to get used to the car when you first start driving it, and if you try and go too fast too soon, you may struggle to control the car (which could have disastrous results).

-Learning how to get up to speed safely and effectively will take some practice and putting in this practice will save you a lot of pain in the long run.
-You need to resist the temptation to simply floor it all the time, and instead need to take the time to learn how the car handles in different situations, and then you will be able to master every part of driving it.
+Learning how to get up to speed safely will take some practice, and putting in this practice will save you a lot of pain (and potentially money) in the long run.
+You need to resist the temptation to simply floor it all the time, and instead you need to take the time to learn how the car handles in different situations, and then you will be able to master every part of driving it.

 3. Look Far Ahead

-This is a very useful tip, and it is one that is useful for both road cars and performance cars.
+This is a very useful tip for road cars and performance cars.
 However, there is one important difference, and that is in just how far ahead of you that you need to be looking in each case.
-In your road car, you will probably switch from looking a couple of car lengths in front of you to looking towards a bend hundreds of yards away.
+In your road car, you will probably switch from looking a couple of car lengths in front of you to looking towards a bend hundreds of meters away.

 This allows you to gauge what is coming up ahead as well as keeping an eye on the road immediately in front of you so that you can avoid things like potholes.
-However, when you are driving a high performance car, at high speeds such as when you are on a track, you will need to shift the point where you are looking to quite a bit further ahead.
+However, when you are driving a high performance car at high speeds, such as when you are on a track, you need to shift the point where you are looking to quite a bit further ahead.

 Speed, Distance & Time

-Speed, time and distance are related to each other in a sort of triangle of simple equations.
+Speed, distance and time are related to each other through a triangle of simple equations.
 Time is equal to the distance you go divided by the speed at which you travel.
-Thus, if you look 100 yards ahead of you in your performance car at 80mph, you will reach that 100 yard point in half the time it would take you if you looked 100 yards ahead in your road car at 40mph.
+So, if you look 100 meters ahead of you in your performance car at 80 mph, you will reach that 100 meter point in half the time it would take you if you looked 100 meters ahead in your road car at 40 mph.

 4. Practice Your Cornering

-The concept of reaction time that we have just described coincides with the amount of time it will take you to slow down in your high-performance car.
-Not only will your new car have more power, it will also most likely have better brakes than your road car, will stop a lot faster, and so stop in a shorter distance than your road car.
+The concept of reaction time that I have just described coincides with the amount of time it will take you to slow down in your high-performance car.
+Not only will your new car have more power, but it will also most likely have better brakes than your road car, meaning it will stop a lot faster, shortening your braking distances.

-This gives you even more time to react, but it can also be very difficult to get used to.
+This can be hard to get used to at first.
 This is where practicing your cornering can come in very handy.
 Doing so will give you the chance to learn how rapidly your brakes can slow you down, and how soon before a corner you need to apply pressure to the brake pedal.

 Much More Grip

-Not only that, but you may also find that the car has better or grippier tires, such as ones designed for racing, and so they too will help stop the car more suddenly but also give you more traction when turning into corners.
-You may find that you are able to corner at higher speeds, and take sharper turns than you would be able to in your road car.
+Not only that, but you may also find that the car has better, grippier tires, such as ones designed for racing, and so they too will help stop the car more suddenly but also give you more traction when turning into corners.
+You may find that you are able to corner at higher speeds and take sharper turns than you would be able to in your road car.

 This will all combine with your increased amount of power when you are exiting the corner, and this will take some getting used to as well.
 It is all too easy to slam your foot on the gas pedal and end up powering into understeer or oversteer (partly influenced by whether your car is front- or rear-wheel drive).
 Our final tip will deal with both of these situations.

-You will really only be able to put this final tip into practice on a track, just because you don’t want to end up in either situation when out on the road.
-However, being able to negotiate over and understeer can be essential in both track situations such as during a race, as well as for everyday driving when the conditions are not what you expect, or if you make a mistake.
+You will really only be able to put this final tip into practice on a track, because you don’t want to end up in either situation when out on the road.
+However, being able to negotiate oversteer and understeer can be essential in track situations, such as during a race, and for everyday driving when the conditions are not what you expect, or if you make a mistake.

 Understand The Theory

 Having a solid understanding of why you might end up in oversteer or understeer is key to knowing how to prevent it and how to negotiate it.
-Essentially, they occur when you lose traction in the rear and front wheels respectively, and so it is vital to learn how to selectively regain traction in each case.
-This will help on the track and off the track as well.
+Essentially, they occur when you lose traction in the rear and front wheels respectively, and so it is important to learn how to selectively regain traction in each case.
+This will help on the track and on the road as well.

 The best way to practice this is to get out on the track and force yourself into either situation in a safe manner, and in an area where there are no nearby obstacles.
 This can also be done in a large open space, which will probably prove to be safer if you can find one.
 Then, simply keep going until you are proficient at correcting each type of situation.